Datavault-UK/automate-dv-docs/docs/macros/stage_macro_configurations.md

 ### Escaping column names that are not SQL compliant

-By default, source column names in dbtvault are enclosed by escape characters during compilation.
+!!! note
-For derived columns however the source column names are **not** escaped by default.
+    As of dbtvault 0.9.1, columns are **_not_** escaped by default.
-This is because there is too wide a range of potential inputs to parse in the source column detail, and it would simply be enclosed as is with escape characters.

-To override this behaviour a mapping of the source column name and an escape flag must be provided.
+To enable the escaping functionality, a mapping of the source column name and an escape flag must be provided.
 Alternatively, for computed derived columns, escape characters can be explicitly coded within the function itself.

-!!! note
-    The derived column name (used as a column alias) **is** enclosed by escape characters by default.

 Check out the following metadata examples: